equinor/sdp-flux/base/gitlab/gitlab-setup.md

 ```

 `k create secret generic gitlab-rails-secret -n gitlab --from-file="C:\secrets.yml"`

 If lost, It can be found in the `/etc/gitlab/gitlab-secrets.json` file in the Omnibus container on-prem.
-You may face http 500 when accessing /admin pages if this key is not set correctly.
+**You may face http 500 when accessing /admin pages if this key is not set correctly.**

+This is created as a sealed-secret per 19.02.2020.

 ## Migrate and Restore